NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgNoise.rst

 |pluginIcon|

-*This documentation is for version 2.0 of Noise.*
+*This documentation is for version 2.0 of Noise (net.sf.cimg.CImgNoise).*

 Description
 -----------